i-dream-of-ai/build-a-site/README.md

 3. After setting up the `.env` file, you can start the application with `npm run start`.

+## Technologies Used

+This project utilizes a number of cutting-edge libraries and services:

+- [OpenAI API](https://openai.com/): Used for generating website content.
+- [Stable Diffusion AI](https://stablediffusion.ai/): Used for generating images.
+- [TailwindCSS](https://tailwindcss.com/): A utility-first CSS framework used for styling the application.
+- [PostCSS](https://postcss.org/): A tool for transforming CSS with JavaScript.
+- [AWS S3](https://aws.amazon.com/s3/): Used for storing and serving the generated website content.
+- [Cloudflare](https://www.cloudflare.com/): Used for managing domains.
+- [NextAuth.js](https://next-auth.js.org/): A complete open source authentication solution for Next.js applications.
+- [MongoDB](https://www.mongodb.com/): A source-available cross-platform document-oriented database program.
+- [SendGrid](https://sendgrid.com/): A cloud-based SMTP provider that allows you to send email without having to maintain email servers.
+- [Stripe](https://stripe.com/): Online payment processing for internet businesses.

 ## Contributing to Build-a-Site AI

 Contributions, issues, and feature requests are welcome!
 Feel free to check [issues page](https://github.com/i-dream-of-ai/build-a-site/issues).
 You can also take a look at the contributing guide.